pizza-studio/PizzaHelperUnited/README.md

 This project is currently under heavy construction, using Swift 6 and targeting iOS 17.4 and later.

+### Regarding Pizza Helper:

+- It was initially designed as a simple Widget app for checking Original Resins and Trailblaze Power.
+- Its support for Enka Character ShowCase and Gacha Record Management system comes later.
+- Then both Miyoushe and HoYoLAB enhanced their utility features a little.
+At this point, Pizza Helper is not meant to be a total substitution of them but just to make things easier to use.
+- Pizza Helper also allows users to manage their gacha records.
+Their data is stored both locally on their devices and on their private iCloud.

 ### Supported Games

 - Genshin Impact (full support).